 A minimum TOEFL score of 100 on the Internet-based exam.
 TOEFL scores are valid for two years.

-- 47 credit hours of graduate credit (38 hours of required Core MBA courses plus 9 hours of elective tracks at equivalent MBA level), including participation in all MBA program activities (Orientation, MBA Executive Leadership Program, Personal Development, NOLS Leadership Program, etc.
+- 47 credit hours of graduate credit (38 hours of required Core MBA courses plus 9 hours of track courses), including participation in all MBA program activities (Orientation, MBA Executive Leadership Program, Personal Development, NOLS Leadership Program, etc.

 - This is a cohort based program.
 The course sequence is highly-structured and all course requirements must be completed in their prescribed manner.
 Course sequence is subject to change, in extremely rare circumstances, at the discretion of the MBA Director.